-This Technical Specification shall be read in conjunction with MRTS01 Introduction to Technical Specifications, MRTS50 Specific Quality System Requirements and other relevant Technical Specifications as appropriate.
+This Technical Specification shall be read in conjunction with MRTS01 Introduction to Technical Specifications, MRTS50 Specific Quality System Requirements, technical requirements contained in Annexure MRTS25.1 and other relevant Technical Specifications as appropriate.

 This Technical Specification forms part of the Transport and Main Roads Specifications Manual.